AlmogLevig/Reverse-App/README.md

 # Reverse-App
-deploy Reverse application With K8s,Ansible and Terraform
+Deploy Python application With K8s,Ansible and Terraform